solemnsky/solemnsky/docs/README.md

 ## Necessary Technology

-solemnsky is built from the ground up on a GCC toolchain.
+solemnsky is built from the ground up on a GCC / CMake toolchain.
 Our only non-trivial dependency is boost; a comprehensive list of our dependencies can be found in the nix build file (default.nix) at the top-level.